 Mountainous, majestic, and ruggedly handsome, Serifos’ elemental allure is an open secret for discerning Athenian vacationers.
 From glorious sunrise to sublime sunset, soaring peaks to sparkling shores, and scenic hikes to dreamy coastal drives, its pleasures are simple and spectacular.

 Spanning 75 square kilometers and with two main villages, Serifos might be small, but it’s surprisingly savvy.
 On the only road etched into hanging cliffs southeast, edgy design villas and estates hint at its unique draw.
 “Kaisanji” (translated as “the temple of mountain and sea”) is one – an odd name on a little Greek island.
-Greece’s first Japanese monastery, devotees seek Zen in Xerolithi House – a wave-like sculpture of a building that blends masterfully into the island’s hillscape.
+Greece’s first Japanese monastery, devotees seek Zen in Xerolithi House – a wave-like building sculpture that blends masterfully into the island’s hillscape.
 NCaved house is another architectural sensation that typifies the island – discreet, yet disarmingly beautiful.
 And then there’s Blue Bamboo – an unexpected transplant of a laudable contemporary Thai restaurant we frequent in Athens.

 WHERE TO STAY

-Livadi port might seem like an obvious place to base yourselves as the island’s largest settlement with many conveniences (mini markets, boutiques, seafront tavernas and on-trend cafes).
+Livadi port might seem like an obvious place to base yourselves as the island’s largest settlement with many conveniences (mini markets, boutiques, seafront tavernas and on-trend cafés ).
 In addition, it has the island’s longest beach.
 But before booking into a property here, look into neighbouring Livadakia.
 Still within close proximity to Livadi’s amenities, the beach here boasts lovelier waters.
 Essentially an extension of Livadi, the sea is calm, clear, shallow, and lined with wispy mounds of tamarisk trees.
-You’ll also find cafes providing sunbeds and parasol comforts on its golden shores.
+You’ll also find cafés providing sunbeds and parasol comforts on its golden shores.

 A big draw of Greece’s quieter islands for us are the intimate, boutique hideaways sitting directly on impressive arcs of sand.
 In Serifos, you will find such gems in Vagia and Ganema (where we stayed).